-Throughout KS3 and KS4 Personal, Social, Health and Citizenship Education is delivered through a programme of Enhanced Curriculum Days.
-Sex Education forms part of a structured and developmental programme on these days along with discussions on decision making skills and relationships generally.
+Throughout KS3 and KS4 Personal, Social, Health and Economic Education is delivered through a programme of PSHE / Citizenship Days.
+This includes coverage of the statutory Relationships and Sex Education (RSE) programme of study as part of a structured and developmental curriculum along with discussions on decision making skills and relationships generally.

 Those students following the GCSE Biology and Core Science courses look at aspects of reproduction and contraception in Year 10.
 Work on the transmission of diseases also includes discussion of those that are sexually transmitted.